MiGoller/docker-nextcloud/README.md

 # About this custom image for Nextcloud
-This image is designed to be used in a micro-service environment with a so called "full" stack of features.
+This image is designed to be used in a micro-service environment including additional stacks of features.
 Many thanks to [Nextcloud](https://nextcloud.com/) for their great work!

 # What is Nextcloud?